Angadras/My-CV/README.md

-# My Curriculum
+# My Resume
-This is the first version of my curriculum and the first official project of my ever growing portfolio.
+This is the first version of my resume(in portuguese) and the first official project of my ever growing portfolio.